nicolastah/semantic-style-transfer/README.md

 git clone https://github.com/nicolastah/semantic-style-transfer
 ```

 The next step will be to **create a new project** using your favorite python IDE.
-I' m using [Pycharm](https://www.jetbrains.com/pycharm/).
-It has some nice features.  when you have to debugg.
-You would then to **configure** the project (chose the virtualEnv).
+I' m personally using [Pycharm](https://www.jetbrains.com/pycharm/).

 ### Dependencies
 - [Python 2.7](https://www.python.org/download/releases/2.7/)